BasementPilot/orbit-keys/README.md

 OrbitKeys is a comprehensive API key management system for Go applications using the Fiber web framework.
 It provides a complete solution for secure API key generation, role-based permissions, and middleware integration with robust security features.

+## Why OrbitKeys Exists

+We built OrbitKeys while struggling with the same challenges many Go developers face when implementing authentication systems.
+After wrestling with API key management in several projects, it became clear that this common need shouldn't require everyone to reinvent the wheel.

+### The Problems We're Trying to Help With

+- **Authentication Complexity**: Building proper authentication from scratch is time-consuming and easy to get wrong
+- **Security Concerns**: Implementing all the security best practices takes significant research and experience
+- **Permission Headaches**: As applications grow, managing who can do what quickly becomes complicated
+- **Maintenance Burden**: Keeping authentication systems updated and secure requires ongoing attention

+OrbitKeys is simply an attempt to share a solution to these common challenges.
+It's designed to help developers focus on building their unique application features instead of spending time on authentication infrastructure that's needed in almost every API project.

 ## Features

 - **Secure API Key Management**